The consolidated cases of Bostock v. Clayton County, Georgia, and Altitude Express, Inc. v. Zarda were our fall 2019 SCOTUS in the Classroom cases.

 To download the case summary, use the add to cart button above.

-Does the term “sex” in Title VII of the Civil Rights Act of 1964 (which makes it unlawful for an employer to fire or refuse to hire an individual or to base their wages or benefits on the basis of their “race, color, religion, sex, or national origin”) include sexual orientation?
+Does the term “sex” in Title VII of the Civil Rights Act of 1964 (which makes it unlawful for an employer to fire or refuse to hire an individual or to base their wages or benefits on the basis of their “race, color, religion, sex, or national origin”) include transgender status?

 - Format: downloadable Word .docx (You must create an account and "check out" to download free resources.
 You will not be required to provide payment information.)

 - © 2019 Street Law, Inc. Free for non-commercial educational use.
 Permissions questions?
 Email email@example.com